-The Landscaping Requirements listed in this book will count towards the new City of Edmonton requirements, however, depending on the size of your lot, you may have to provide additional trees and/or shrubs on your property to meet the City's requirements.
+The Landscaping Requirements listed in these Architectural Guidelines for "Edgemont" and "Edgemont South" will count towards the new City of Edmonton requirements, however, depending on the size of your lot you may have to provide additional trees and/or shrubs on your property to meet the City's requirements.
 It is the responsibility of the homeowner to ensure their landscaping complies with the City of Edmonton requirements.